Starting a Business in Ireland

 Sole trader

 It is relatively simple to set up as a sole trader but if your business fails, your personal assets could be used to pay your creditors.
-Your main legal obligation is that you must register as a self-employed person with Revenue (see ‘Tax and PRSI’ below).
-If you wish to use a business name you must register your business name with the Companies Registration Office (CRO).
+Your main legal obligation is that you must register as a self-employed person with Revenue (see Tax, PRSI and Employing Staff).
+If you wish to use a business name you must register your name with the Companies Registration Office (CRO).

 Partnership